-Sentara Leigh Hospital examined age-adjusted hospitalization rates for the service area.
-For the top conditions seen in hospitals, heart conditions were one of the highest rated in the SLH service area with Norfolk having the highest rates, followed by Chesapeake.
-Rates for adolescent suicide and self-inflicted harm increased across the service area, as did adult mental health and adult suicide and self-inflicted harm.
-Norfolk has the highest rates for these conditions (Appendix B).
-Across localities, the rates in the service area were higher than in Virginia overall.
-Other top conditions included diabetes and substance use.
+Sentara Princess Anne Hospital and PAASC examined age-adjusted hospitalization rates for the service area.
+For the top conditions seen in hospitals, adolescent suicide/self-inflicted injury, and heart conditions were the highest rated in the service area, followed by adult mental health, adult suicide/self-inflicted harm, and diabetes.
+Rates of adolescent suicide and self-inflicted harm increased across the service area, as did adult mental health, adult suicide and self-inflicted harm (Appendix B).
+Substance use was also identified as a top condition.
+In Chesapeake, rates for the top nine conditions for hospitalization were higher than in the Commonwealth of Virginia overall.